aws-samples/ec2-lamp-server/README.md

 [Create a DNS A record entry](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) that resolves to your EC2 instance IP address, and ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack.

-### About certbot plugins
-Both apache and nginx plugins use HTTP-01 challenge type. certbot-dns-route53 plugin uses DNS-01 challenge type and supports wildcard certificates.
-Refer to [Challenge Types](https://letsencrypt.org/docs/challenge-types/) for more information.

 ### Using certbot-dns-route53 plugin